gabriellaclairine/customer-segmentation-modeling/README.md

 # 🛍️ Customer Segmentation with Machine Learning

-This project applies **exploratory data analysis (EDA)** and **machine learning** to segment customers based on their demographics and purchasing behavior.
+This project applies **machine learning techniques** to segment customers based on demographic and purchasing behavior.
-The workflow includes data cleaning, preprocessing, clustering, evaluation, and business insights.
+The workflow covers **EDA, preprocessing, clustering, and visualization** to generate actionable insights for marketing strategies.

 ---

 ## ⚙️ Project Workflow

-1. **EDA**
+1. **Exploratory Data Analysis (EDA)**
-   - Explored data distributions and correlations.
+   - Inspected data structure, missing values, and distributions.
-   - Visualized customer demographics and purchase behavior.
+   - Visualized demographics and spending across product categories.

 2. **Preprocessing**
-   - Handled missing values and outliers.
+   - Encoded categorical variables.
-   - Encoded categorical variables and scaled numerical features.
+   - Scaled numerical features.
-   - Engineered additional features such as total spending.
+   - Engineered new features such as total spending and family size.

 3. **Modeling**
    - Applied **K-Means clustering** to group customers.
-   - Determined the optimal number of clusters using elbow method and silhouette score.
+   - Determined the optimal number of clusters using the elbow method and silhouette score.
-   - Validated segmentation quality with visualizations and metrics.
+   - Reduced dimensions with **PCA** for visualization.

-4. **Evaluation & Insights**
+4. **Insights & Visualization**
-   - Interpreted each customer group based on income, family, and spending patterns.
+   - Analyzed cluster profiles (e.g., high-value buyers, families, budget-conscious customers).
-   - Suggested potential marketing strategies for different segments.
+   - Suggested marketing strategies tailored to each segment.

 ---

 ## 📈 Results and Conclusion

-- Customers were successfully grouped into **distinct clusters** with meaningful differences in demographics and spending.
+- Customers were segmented into **distinct groups** with clear differences in income, spending, and family profiles.
-- Segmentation revealed targetable groups such as **high-value buyers**, **family households**, and **budget-conscious customers**.
-- This approach provides actionable insights for **personalized marketing and customer retention strategies**.
+- Clustering revealed actionable insights for **personalized promotions, product targeting, and retention programs**.

-**Future work**:
-- Test alternative clustering methods (DBSCAN, hierarchical).
-- Apply supervised ML to predict customer lifetime value or churn.
-- Integrate temporal purchase patterns for dynamic segmentation.
+- The project highlights how machine learning can support **data-driven customer relationship management**.